Presidential library system: Presidential Historical Records Preservation Act of 2008

 The amended to authorize grants for Presidential Centers of Historical Excellence.

 Effects of changes in the records laws and modern digital records

 While the libraries for presidents Hoover to George W. Bush eventually conformed to a model whereby the former president funded or fundraised and built a facility for NARA to house the library, presidents are not required to do so under the law (Nixon's was not under NARA for many years).
-Nonetheless, according to NARA as of 2023, recent changes in these laws have increased significantly the amount of endowment the former president must raise, if they do decide to build a NARA owned facility.
+Nonetheless, according to NARA as of 2023, changes in these laws have increased significantly the amount of endowment the former president must raise, if they do decide to build a NARA owned facility, which must be maintained by the federal government.
 According to NARA, not only are the digital nature of modern records changing the needs, plans, and lessening space requirements of physical storage, but the significantly increased endowment requirement may lessen the likelihood that present and future presidents will continue to build NARA facilities.